 Consideration should be given to making the testing environment accessible and conducive to testing.
-These considerations may be more acute for marginalised, young or vulnerable patient populations.
-A lack of cultural sensitivity can result in a perceived stigma, leading to non-attendance [76, 77].
-Transgender people report gaps in provider competence relating to HIV testing [80].
+This may be more acute for marginalised, young or vulnerable patient populations.
+A lack of cultural sensitivity can result in perceived stigma, leading to non-attendance [78,79].
+Trans people report gaps in provider competence relating to HIV testing [82].